What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 #6 - Embossing and Debossing

-Embossing raises part of the surface; debossing presses it in.
+When embossing, the surface is raised, while when debossing, the surface is pressed.
 Both add a tangible dimension to packaging and influence how people see and feel your brand.

-They work best combined with simple designs on luxury cosmetic packaging, minimal lines, or sleek type, so the effect doesn’t feel heavy or busy.
+In conjunction with simple designs on luxury cosmetic packaging, minimal lines, or sleek type, the effect does not feel heavy or busy.

-The cosmetic brands rely on extra finishes for creating a powerful brand image that can drive sales.
-Apart from enhancing aesthetics, finishes provide product protection and enhance the consumer experience.
+The cosmetic brands rely on extra finishes for creating a powerful brand image that can drive sales and win attraction in store shelves.
+There are various extra finishes options available for cosmetic packaging in 2026 that include deep embossing, 3D raised UV, window, inside printing, and hot stamp foiling.
+Apart from enhancing aesthetics, right finishing choices provide product protection and contribute to a better consumer experience.

 Brands looking to amaze beyond standard finishes can explore these extended touches: